Article: Customs Union Brexit Impact - World Courier's Preparations

 Preparation and Risk Mitigation to Minimize Impact on our Customers and their Patients

-World Courier is the only major specialty logistics provider in the UK that has Authorized Economic Operator (AEOC) Customs Simplification status.
-This demonstrates that our role in the international supply chain is secure and that our customs procedures are efficient and meet EU Standards.
+Being the only major specialty logistics provider in the UK that has Authorized Economic Operator (AEOC) Customs Simplification status - our role in the international supply chain is secure and our customs procedures is efficient and meets EU standards.

-As the only logistics company with global GDP certification against three major GDP standards, (EU GDP, USP 1079 and WHO GDP), we guarantee to provide the same standard of distribution across the world.
+World Courier is the only logistics company with global GDP certification against three major GDP standards, (EU GDP, USP 1079 and WHO GDP) - we guarantee to provide the same standard of distribution across the world.

-As Brexit terms conclude, we will continue to adjust our risk mitigation approach with the best interests of our customers and their patients in mind.
-We will keep you updated with any developments.
+As Brexit terms conclude, World Courier will continue to adjust its risk mitigation approach with the best interests of customers and patients in mind.
+We will keep you updated on any other developments.